"

 3.4 Baking Soda Paste

 Heat rash-related irritation and inflammation can be reduced with baking soda.
 To treat the affected areas, apply a paste comprised of baking soda and water.
-Rinse it off with cool water after 10 to 15 minutes has passed.
+Rinse it off with cool water after 10 to 15 minutes have passed.

 3.5 Calamine Lotion